 The Research Cluster in the Historical Study of Race, Inequality, and Health supports ongoing research in “Harm Reduction in Black: Race, Recovery, and Social Justice, 1980-2020.”
 Here the Cluster will build a program of research and public engagement around the (provisionally titled) theme of “Harm Reduction in Black: Race, Recovery, and the Movement for Black Lives.”
-This year will feature the following activities:
+It will feature the following activities:

 - Initiation of an online repository of historical documents, images, oral histories, recordings, and interpretive essays pertaining to race, drug policy, addiction recovery, and harm reduction.
 Material in the online portal will pertain to various topics, including health activism, addiction recovery and public health, needle exchange/provision and activism, bloodborne disease (HIV/AIDS, HCV) prevention efforts, outreach to and advocacy for those engaged in sex work, and drug use decriminalization and Black politics.

 - Hosting regular private meetings of the Black Harm Reduction Working Group (of which Roberts is a founding member).

 - A day-long meeting/symposium on research in history, harm reduction, and racial justice, coordinated by the Cluster and CSS in partnership with the Black Harm Reduction Working Group and others.